bookingcom/ml_quality_maturity_framework/README.md

 # Machine Learning Quality and Maturity Package

-This repository houses the Machine Learning (ML) Quality and Maturity Framework package developed at Booking.com.\
+This repository houses the Machine Learning (ML) Quality and Maturity Framework package.\
 The structure of the repository is delineated as follows:

 * The primary class, located in `assessments.py`, serves the function of generating the final quality and maturity score.\